ludocode/onramp/docs/virtual-machine.md

 Sets the size of the file to the given size.

-If the requested size is less than the current size of the file, the file is truncated: its size becomes that given and all data beyond that size is destroyed.
+If the requested size is less than the current size of the file, the file is truncated: its size becomes that given and all data beyond that size is lost.

 If the requested size is greater than the current size, the VM may ignore it and return `ERROR_UNSUPPORTED` or `ERROR_GENERIC`, or it may append zero bytes to the file until the size becomes that given.
 (VMs may internally optimize this to use sparse files.)